Noise-Driven Differentiation via Gene Frustration and Epigenetic Fixation: Appendix

+For $c_i\neq0$, the initial dynamics contain a deterministic bias $\mu_i\widetilde c_i$.
+In that case, differentiation can be drift-dominated, and we use the separate drift-time estimate derived below rather than adding a linear correction to the unbiased noise-driven result.\\ \\

-\textit{Drift-induced differentiation time with self-interaction.—} We can also estimate the differentiation time when the process is driven primarily by the drift induced by $c_i$.
-Here, we neglect the noise contribution but no longer assume $c_i\ll1$, and we include the self-interaction $J_{ii}$:
+\textit{Drift-induced differentiation time with self-interaction.—} We next estimate the onset time when differentiation is dominated by the drift generated by $c_i$.
+We neglect noise and use the linearized conditional response $x_i^*\simeq\beta_{\mathrm{eff}}(\theta_i+c_i)$ until the operational threshold $|\beta_{\mathrm{eff}}(\theta_i+c_i)|=1$ is reached.
+This gives an approximate drift time rather than the exact transition time of the full sigmoidal dynamics:

 By integration we find an expression for $\theta_i(t)$:

 The drift-induced differentiation time $t_{c,Dr}$ is then found when $\beta_{\rm eff} (\theta_i + c_i) = \pm 1$:

 Solving for $t_{c,Dr}$ gives: